Active Members

 Nixus

-Project Nixus opens up a new chapter for WARR Rocketry, as we take on the challenge of building a bipropellant-liquid sounding rocket.
+Project Nixus opened up a new chapter for WARR Rocketry, as we took on the challenge of building a bipropellant-liquid sounding rocket in 2020.

 Project Duration2023 – today